Cosmological implications of a viable non-analytical f(R) model: Non-analytical power-law f(R) model

+where $n$ is a non-integer dimensionless parameter and $q<0$ has dimensions $[L]^{2n-2}$, thus we can define the characteristic length scale of the model as $L_q(n)\equiv|q|^{1/(2n-2)}$.
+If we decompose the corresponding metric in the form $g_{\mu\nu}=\eta_{\mu\nu}+ h_{\mu\nu}$, where $h_{\mu\nu}$ is a small, static perturbation of the Minkowskian metric $\eta_{\mu\nu}$, the vacuum Einstein equations read as in \cite{LM09} and their structure leads us to focus on the restricted region of the parameter space $2<n<3$.
+In the present model, terms behaving like $\sim h^{2-p}$ (with $p>0$) appear in the dynamical equations and this corrections are taken into account to describe the post-Newtonian behavior obtaining $p=1$ for $n\to2$, while the modified terms become no longer negligible at all.
-From the analysis of the weak-field limit in the Jordan frame, \emph{i.e.}, \refeqs{mfe1}, we learn the possibility to find a post-Newtonian solution by solving \refeqs{mfe1} up to the next-to-leading order in $h$, \emph{i.e.}, up to $\mathcal{O}(h^{n-1})$, and neglecting the $\mathcal{O}(h^2)$ contribution only for the cases $2<n<3$.
-These considerations motivate the choice we claimed above concerning the restriction of the parameter $n$.
-The most general spherically-symmetric line element in the weak-field limit writes as

-where $\Phi$ and $\Psi$ are the two generalized gravitational potentials and $d\Omega^2$ is the solid angle element.
-Within this framework, the modified Einstein equations \reff{mfe1} can be integrated \cite{lecian-solar} to obtain the following solutions:
+In the following, we re-adapt the scheme of \cite{LM09} to gain reliable constraints on the viability of the theory.
+From the analysis of the weak-field limit in the Jordan frame, it can be shown the possibility to find a post-Newtonian solution by solving the Einstein equations up to the next-to-leading order in $h$, \emph{i.e.}, up to $\mathcal{O}(h^{n-1})$ and neglecting the $\mathcal{O}(h^2)$ contributions since $2<n<3$.
+In particular, taking the most general spherically-symmetric line element in the weak-field limit as $ds^2=-(1+\Phi)dt^2+(1-\Psi)dr^2-r^{2}d\Omega^2$ (where $\Phi$ and $\Psi$ denote the two generalized gravitational potentials), the modified Einstein equations admit the following solutions:

-where the integration constant $\delta$ has the dimensions $[L]$ and the dimensionless integration constant $\sigma$ can be set equal to zero without loss of generality.
-The integration constant $A$ has the dimensions $[L]^{(2n-2)/(2-n)}$, and $\Phi_n$ and $\Psi_n$ are dimensionless, accordingly.
-Moreover, one can check that $\Phi_n$ and $\Psi_n$ are well-defined only in the case $n=(2m+1)/\ell$ while we get $A>0$ since we assume $q<0$.
-In agreement to the geodesic motion as expanded in the weak field limit, the integration constant $\delta$ results equal to $\delta=-r^{S}$, where $r^S = 2GM$ is the \emph{Schwarzschild radius} of a central object of mass $M$.

-The most suitable arena to evaluate the reliability and the validity range of the weak-field solution \reff{pns} is the Solar System \cite{zac, tak}.
-To this end, we can specify \refeq{pns2} and \refeq{pns3} for the typical length scales involved in the problem and we split $\Phi$ and $\Psi$ into two terms, the Newtonian part and a modification, \emph{i.e.},

-here, the integration constant $\delta$ of Eqs.\reff{pns2}-\reff{pns3} is $\delta=-\rs\equiv-2GM_\odot$ ($M_\odot$ being the Solar mass).
-While the weak-field approximation of the Schwarzschild metric is valid within the range $\rs\ll r<\infty$ because it is asymptotically flat, the modification terms have the peculiar feature to diverge for $r\rightarrow\infty$.
-It is therefore necessary to establish a validity range, \emph{i.e.}, $r_{Min}\ll r\ll r_{Max}$, related to $n$ and $L_q$, where this solution is physically predictive \cite{extmetric}.